 Formulas alone don't mean anything.
 Any mathematician knows that you have to define a Domain and an Image, the source and the destination of the all inputs and all outputs.
-For example, if I show a formula such as "f(x) = x / 0" you might argue that this is an invalid and wrong formula as I can't divide zero by zero.
-But if I say that the Domain is every Natural number but zero, now this is a totally valid formula for the Image of the Naturals.
+For example, if I show a formula such as "f(x) = 1 / x" you might argue that this is an invalid and wrong formula as I can't divide if x is zero, for example.
+But if I say that the Domain is every Natural number but zero, now this is a totally valid formula for the Image of the Rationals.

 So, when someone says "#noEstimates" it begs the question: on which Domain and for what Image?
 This is the origin of the discussion for most of the statements made in the Internet: people will argue for or against an idea because each is in a different Domain.
 That's the same for Agile in general, Lean Startups, Lean Manufacturing, etc. They usually only define practices, procedures, formulas, but they rarely define Domain and Image.
 This makes a confusion and loses the point.

 What I will define, though, is that Projects are necessary everytime there is a defined goal to be achieved.
 This is the domain.
 And I will also state that when people state "#noEstimates" they are not in the Domain of Projects but of "Ongoing Operations".
 Actually, this is where Lean Manufacturing in general lies as well.
 I have explained Operations above, and this is where small improvement steps (Kaizen) emerges.
 Sometimes the feedback loop from an operation gives enough input to justify a Project to make a larger step and a breakthrough.